The expansion of European commerce accelerated the growth of a worldwide economic network.

 2.2.2: The European-dominated worldwide economic network contributed to the agricultural, industrial, and consumer revolutions in Europe.

-2.2.2.A: European states followed mercantilist policies by exploiting colonies in the New World and elsewhere.
+2.2.2.A: European states followed mercantilist policies by drawing resources from colonies in the New World and elsewhere.

 2.2.2.B: The transatlantic slave-labor system expanded in the 17th and 18th centuries as demand for New World products increased.